jprili/comp3725-notes/docs/index.md

 Since this is just a single summer session, course material may change, and I don't think I will be able to change it myself, so feel free to fork it or ask to be a contributor!
 You can contact me via GitHub or LinkedIn.

+## Admonitions

+!!! note Note

+    This is for auxiliary information, outside reference, or a **related** sidenote.

+!!! warning Warning

+    This admonition is for things that we should look out for, pitfalls or misconceptions.